Design, Technology and Food

 All students study Art, Design and Technology at Key Stage 3.

-Students will be introduced to the subject areas through a range of projects, written to develop their skills and creativity.
+Students will be introduced to the subject areas through a range of projects, written to develop their knowledge, skills and creativity.
 These are delivered through rotations to ensure they are taught by subject specialists.
 The art projects will encompass many of the art formal elements such as line, tone, colour, pattern, texture and form.
 They will research a wide variety of contemporary artists and designers as well as developing ideas.
 The Technology projects will introduce key skills such as Identifying and investigating design possibilities, producing a design brief and specification, generating design ideas, developing design ideas, realising design ideas and analysing & evaluating

-The skills developed in Year 7 will be revisited and refined and students will produce work which stretches their ability to develop their skills further and experiment with a wider range of materials, techniques and processes.
+The knowledge and skills developed in Year 7 will be revisited and refined and students will produce work which stretches their ability to develop their skills further and experiment with a wider range of materials, techniques and processes.
 They will evaluate their own and others work and justify their own opinions whilst generating and developing design ideas.

 Students will be taught in discreet areas.
 This will enable students to undertake more in-depth projects which will facilitate resilience when responding to a theme.
 The projects will bridge the gap between KS3 and KS4 and be written to reflect the content of the GCSE syllabuses.